Check This Out

 About Billy Reilly

 Billy Reilly is a Certified Strength and Conditioning Specialist and licensed Physical Therapist specializing in the rehabilitation of orthopedic/musculoskeletal conditions, specifically the treatment and prevention of baseball-related injuries.
-Billy currently serves as Clinic Director at ShiftPT in New York City.
-Billy is one of the clinic’s leading therapists, specializing in outpatient orthopedics and sports medicine.
+Billy currently treats patients at Empire Physical Therapy & Athletic Rehabilitation P.C. in New York City, specializing in outpatient orthopedics and sports medicine.
 He possesses a keen understanding of injuries related to the knee, shoulder, foot and spine.

 Billy is an active member of The American Physical Therapy Association, Sports and Private Practice Sections.
 He holds a Bachelor of Science Degree in Rehabilitation Science and a Master’s Degree in Physical Therapy from Northeastern University in Boston, Massachusetts.

 While working toward his degrees, Billy took part in the co-operative/clinical education program.
 As a student, Billy worked at such renowned health institutions as New England Medical Center (MA), Lahey Clinic (MA) and Somerset Medical Center (NJ).
 Having gained experience in inpatient long-term care, acute care and outpatient environments, Billy has been exposed to many different care-giving styles and practices.
 Billy will not provide physical therapy services at BPA.